misc-dev/misc.dev/content/posts/modernizing-a-dev-team.md

 #### 1. Structure

 - **Low team cohesion.** The developers were in two different teams without much collaboration between them.
 The supporting sys admins were on a third team.
-Thus software development was split across three different managers.
+Thus the software development process was split across three different managers.
 - **Siloed knowledge.** Most of the developers worked on projects as solo developers, not as a team.
 This gives each system a single point of failure in regards to maintenance and support.

 #### 2. Process

 - **No standard dev process.** As solo agents without a standard process, the developers mostly reacted to incoming tickets from stakeholders.
-- **Unending projects.** Without a standard process to define scope, most projects did not have a clear goal for completion and had lingered for years.
+- **Unending projects.** Without a standard process to define scope, many projects did not have a clear goal for completion and had lingered for years.
 - **Unrealistic volume of projects.** The combination of unending projects with a continual desire to keep doing more *new* projects meant that the list of active projects grew without bound.

 #### 3. Software